ix-ax/AXOpen/docfx/articles/inspectors/README.md

 1. `Inspect` method, which input is current parent and inspection variable
 2. `OnFail` method, which provides methods for making a decision after a failed inspection (see Handling failure section)
-3. `UpdateComprehensiveResult` methods, which input is object of type `AxoComprehesiveResult`, which can be used to gather results of all inspections.
+3. `UpdateComprehensiveResult` method, which input is object of type `AxoComprehesiveResult`, which can be used to gather results of all inspections.

 4. `Common data` about inspection inputs and result.
 See below.